Australian billionaire Rinehart seeks to block TV biopic

 The notoriously private Rinehart is demanding a copy of The House of Hancock, the Australian Broadcasting Corporation (ABC) reported, in order to find material that could be used to obtain an injunction and stop the show from airing.

-The two-part series produced by Australia's Nine Network dramatizes the personal life of Rinehart and her late father, eccentric mining pioneer Lang Hancock.
+The two-part series produced by Australia's Nine Network dramatises the personal life of Rinehart and her late father, eccentric mining pioneer Lang Hancock.

 Her attorneys petitioned the New South Wales state Supreme Court for an urgent preliminary discovery, the ABC reported, in a bid to see if there were grounds to have the second episode blocked from airing.